Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 How does Mathnasium compare to Cuemath in cost?

-Mathnasium and Cuemath overlap in monthly cost at US mid-tier rates, both starting around $200/month.
-The key differences: Mathnasium uses a small-group center model with a circulating instructor; Cuemath provides true 1:1 live sessions with the same tutor every class.
+Cuemath is generally the lower-cost option: it starts around $200/month with published pricing, while most Mathnasium families pay $300–$500/month quoted only at the assessment meeting.
+The key differences: Mathnasium uses a small-group center model where one instructor circulates across 3 to 4 students; Cuemath provides true 1:1 live sessions with the same tutor every class.
 Cuemath covers K–12, including advanced high school content; Mathnasium is strongest for K–8.
-Cuemath publishes its pricing; Mathnasium quotes are center-specific and disclosed only at the assessment meeting.
-Cuemath includes a free trial class and MathFit Evaluation with no commitment required.
+Cuemath also includes a free trial class and MathFit Evaluation with no commitment required.

 Sources